Please read the FAQ (Frequently Asked Questions) list below then call (360-927-1881) or email me if you have any questions.

 J. Concerts: I encourage kids to listen to as many pianists as they can.
 They can attend various recitals and concerts in the community.
 Listen, listen, and listen some more!
 And CDs can be fantastic as well.
 I am happy to provide suggestions.
 And I’ll even make a shameless plug here: You can hear me perform now and again in our community!

 K. Openings: I am currently teaching (mostly) Thursdays and Fridays.
+I may open up a third day, depending on interest.
 I have a handful of openings and will do my best to schedule your student.
 Though not always possible, I try to schedule families together if they wish.
 And former students get schedule preferences over newer ones.

 L. Adult/Advanced Coaching: For accomplished adults and very advanced teens I can offer specialized “coaching.”
 Usually, this is the occasional 30 minute or one hour lesson where I help a pianist with a certain classical piece they are working on, provide some help with some aspect of jazz playing, help with some church/worship music, give some pointers on theory or writing, or some other special one-time circumstances.
 The cost is $60/hour. or $35 for half an hour.
 This is not designed or would it be appropriate or helpful to replace regular weekly lessons for the beginning or intermediate student.
 It is to help the accomplished pianist in some special area where you think I may be helpful.